Cosmology with galaxy cluster weak lensing: statistical limits and experimental design: Analytical estimate of constraints

 Figure~\ref{fig:constraints_contours} shows an example of estimating the constraining power for a survey using this formula.
 We use $z=0.5$, $\Meqth=10^{14}~\hiMsun$, and 1 $(\hiGpc)^3$.
 For each panel, we choose a value of $\sigma_M$, which leads to a lower limit of $\Delta\lnsigeight$ corresponding to negligible $\sigma_N$ and $\sigma_\sigma$.
 In each panel, the contours show $\Delta\lnsigeight$ for given $\sigma_N$ ($x$-axis) and $\sigma_\sigma$ ($y$-axis) values.
 Comparing the contours with the same value among these panels shows us the trade-off between these uncertainties.

 How well does Equation~(\ref{eq:sigma8_analytical}) work?
-Figure~\ref{fig:analytical_accuracy} compares the analytical results (equivalent to compressing all lensing signals into mean mass constraints) and the full lensing calculation.
+Figure~\ref{fig:analytical_accuracy} compares the analytical results (equivalent to compressing all lensing signals into mean-mass constraints) and the full lensing calculation.
 The former always gives a slightly larger $\lnsigeight$ error bar, indicating some loss of information due to this compression.
 We show the fractional difference between these two approaches, for various levels for shape noise and prior on scatter.
 When the scatter is tightly constrained (solid), the difference is less than 10\%.
 When the prior on scatter is weak, the analytical formula loses more constraining power in this data compression.
-The derivative of lensing with respect to scatter depends on radius (Figure~\ref{fig:DS}), and when the prior is not well constrained this scale dependence can provide extra information on scatter compared with using the mean mass constraints alone.
-Figure~\ref{fig:analytical_accuracy} might not look impressive, but it shows that the analytical formula we provide (Equation~(\ref{eq:sigma8_analytical})) can be used for reasonably accurate back of the envelope calculations for estimating the constraining power on $\sigma_8$ of a given survey condition, without computing the full Fisher matrix.
-It also allows comparison of our results to those from other methods of mass calibration, e.g., based on X-ray or SZ observables.
-Equation~(\ref{eq:sigma8_analytical}) can also be used to make an approximate estimate when a systematic error on the mean mass scale, number counts, or mass--observable scatter would influence results at a statistically important level.
+The derivative of lensing with respect to scatter depends on radius (Figure~\ref{fig:DS}), and when the prior is not well constrained, this scale dependence can provide extra information on scatter compared with using the mean-mass constraints alone.
+Figure~\ref{fig:analytical_accuracy} might not look impressive, but it shows that the analytical formula we provide (Equation~(\ref{eq:sigma8_analytical})) can be used for reasonably accurate back-of-the-envelope calculations for estimating the constraining power on $\sigma_8$ of a given survey condition, without computing the full Fisher matrix.
+It also allows for comparison of our results to those from other methods of mass calibration, e.g., based on X-ray or SZ observables.
+Equation~(\ref{eq:sigma8_analytical}) can also be used to make an approximate estimate when a systematic error on the mean-mass scale, number counts, or mass--observable scatter would influence results at a statistically important level.